Some of the links in this post may be affiliate links.

 Parlor Palm, in my experience, is the absolute easiest palm to grow indoors.

 It is fairly slow growing, but it can get to a nice size over several years.

 I’ve had this one, pictured above, in my home by a window for a long time.
 However, I’ve also grown them successfully in window-less areas as well.

 As a general rule for most plants, make sure the drainage in the pot is good, and water when the top of the soil starts to feel dry to the touch.

-If you are lucky, these will also bloom for you, but it’s doubtful in a window-less area.
+If you are lucky, Parlor Palms will also bloom for you, but it’s doubtful in a window-less area.
 I’ve had the one in the picture above bloom regularly but it is next to a window and also is several years old.

-Regardless, they will make a beautiful foliage houseplant for window-less area.
+Regardless, they will make a beautiful foliage houseplant for window-less areas!

 Devil’s Ivy or Pothos